Incorporating particle flexibility in a density functional description of nematics and cholesterics: Conclusion

 \section{Conclusion}

-We have investigated in detail the application of the FY DFT to the description of the nematic and cholesteric self-assembly of various semi-flexible particle models.
-Extensive comparisons with the result of molecular simulations of persistent KG chains reveal that the I/N transition densities of polymers with $l_p/l_c \gtrsim 1$ appear to be well captured by the theory in the UCA, although the detailed mechanisms underlying these predictions are not fully clear.
-This limitation stems from the fact that while the FY DFT is found to be quantitatively accurate in the isotropic phase, where no concentration-dependent stretching of the chains is observed for the systems considered here, the reliable computation of nematic properties beyond the I/N transition generally requires a more involved account of the restrictions of the accessible particle conformation space induced by the confining effects of the surrounding nematic field.
+We have investigated in detail the application of the FY DFT to the description of the nematic self-assembly of various semi-flexible particle models, and showed for the first time how it can be straightforwardly extended to account for the effects of particle flexibility on the cholesteric phase.
+Extensive comparisons with the results of molecular simulations of persistent KG chains reveal that the I/N transition densities of polymers with $l_p/l_c \gtrsim 1$ appear to be well captured by the theory in the UCA, although the detailed mechanisms underlying these predictions are not fully clear.
+This limitation stems from the fact that while the FY DFT is found to be quantitatively accurate in the isotropic phase, where no concentration-dependent stretching of the chains is observed for the systems considered here, the reliable computation of nematic properties beyond the I/N transition generally requires a more involved account of the restrictions of the accessible particle conformational space induced by the confining effects of the surrounding nematic field.

 These considerations deserve to be investigated further, and dedicated numerical studies of the I/N coexistence properties of persistent chains, along the lines of the simulations of Ref.~\onlinecite{Dijk95} for systems of jointed sphero-cylinders, would be desirable.
 Moreover, the effects of these restrictions should generally depend on the scaled contour length $l_c/\sigma$ as well as $l_p/l_c$, while the former ratio was kept fixed in this paper.
 However, the quantitative agreement between FY DFT predictions and simulation results reported in Ref.~\onlinecite{Egor16-1} was found to be relatively unaltered by varying of the contour length in the range $l_c/\sigma \in [15,63]$ at given $l_p/l_c$, so it is expected that the previous discussions should quite generally apply to elongated semi-flexible particles.